Wednesday, October 28, 2020

 Magic Carpet Golf, Reno - Take a Magic Carpet Ride Into Fantasy and Back in Time Into the Prehistoric Era

-I love the fact that mini golf is something you don't have to be good at to enjoy.
-You take the ball, aim for the hole and swing, all while enjoying the ambiance they've worked so hard to create & sending out a prayer to the golf gods.
+Side Note: I love the fact that mini golf is something you don't have to be good at to enjoy.
+You take the ball, aim for the hole, and swing - all while enjoying the ambiance & atmosphere everyone worked so hard to create while sending out a prayer to the golf gods.

 Notes: